Charles Bulfinch: Career

 Despite this great activity and civic involvement, Bulfinch was insolvent several times starting in 1796, including at the start of his work on the statehouse, and was jailed for the month of July 1811 for debt (in a prison he had designed himself).
 There was no payment for his services as selectman, and he received only $1,400 for designing and overseeing the construction of the State House.

 In the summer of 1817, Bulfinch's roles as selectman, designer, and public official coincided during a visit by President James Monroe.
 The two men were almost constantly in each other's company for the week-long visit, and a few months later (1818), Monroe appointed Bulfinch the successor to Benjamin Henry Latrobe (1764–1820) as Architect of the Capitol in Washington, DC (the Capitol Building had been partially burned by the British in 1814.)
 In this position, he was paid a salary of $2,500 per year plus expenses.

-He was also a founing member of The Massachusetts Society for Promoting Agriculture (M.S.P.A.) is one of the earliest agricultural societies in the United States.
+He was also a founding member of The Massachusetts Society for Promoting Agriculture (M.S.P.A.), one of the earliest agricultural societies in the United States.
 The Society was incorporated by an act of the Commonwealth of Massachusetts on March 7, 1792.

 As Commissioner of Public Building, Bulfinch completed the Capitol's wings and central portion, designed the western approach and portico, and constructed the Capitol's original low wooden dome to his own design (replaced by the present cast-iron dome completed in the mid-1860s).
 In 1829 Bulfinch completed the construction of the Capitol, 36 years after its cornerstone was laid.
 During his interval in Washington, Bulfinch also drew plans for the State House in Augusta, Maine (1829–1832), a Unitarian Church and prison in Washington, D.C..
 In 1827, he was elected into the National Academy of Design as an Honorary member.
 He returned to Boston in 1830, where he died on April 15, 1844, aged 80, and was buried in King's Chapel Burial Ground in Boston.
 His tomb was later moved to Mount Auburn Cemetery in Cambridge, Massachusetts.
 In 1943, a United States Liberty ship named the SS Charles Bulfinch was launched.
 The ship was scrapped in 1971.